- Safety and Health Topics

-- Eye Protection against Radiant Energy during Welding and Cutting in Shipyard Employment (PDF*).
-OSHA Fact Sheet, (2012, January).
+- Eye Protection against Radiant Energy during Welding and Cutting in Shipyard Employment.
+OSHA Fact Sheet, (January 2012).
 Discusses protection from radiant energy and the requirements for workers to use personal protective equipment.

 - For additional information on general safety and health concerns, see OSHA's Safety and Health Topics Pages on:

 - Chemicals.
 OSHA.
 Lists chemicals commonly associated with welding, cutting, and brazing